abjennings/EnumAnalyzer/README.md

 of an enum and I think, "It would be great if the compiler would warn me if I ever added another value to that enum and forgot to handle it here."

-So I wrote this compiler extension.
+So I wrote this analyzer.
 You have to opt-in to this check, and you do it with:

 ```C#
 throw new net.ajennings.EnumNotExhaustedException<T>();